Space for Africa Competition 2026

-The African Space Leadership Institute (ASLI) invites students and young professionals to participate in the third edition of the Space for Africa Essay Competition.
-This edition requires an essay outlining how space can be used to meet one of the goals of the African Union’s Agenda 2063.
+In line with the AU theme for 2026, the African Space Leadership Institute invites students and young professionals to participate in the fourth edition of the Space for Africa Essay Competition.
+This edition requires an essay on the theme “Leveraging Space Science and Technology for Water Security and Safe Sanitation in Africa.”

-The aim of the competition is to introduce students and young professionals to space policy, applications and political economy, with particular focus on Africa.
+The aim of the competition is to harness the creativity students and young professionals; familiarise them with the African Union; and introduce them to space policy, applications and political economy, with particular focus on Africa.

 QUALIFICATIONS